 Many gardeners take their garden almost completely outdoors in the summer, opening up the greenhouse as a sitting area or extra living space in the summer.
 For these gardeners the perfect summer greenhouse is one that leaves generous room for morning coffee and a meeting area in the greenhouse.
-The fruit trees and vegetables that grow inside for most of the year.
-During summer, the trees, flowers, and vegetables are moved outside, adorning the exterior of the greenhouse and creating huge outdoor gardens for the owners.
-That leaves generous room for morning coffee and a meeting area in the greenhouse.
-For greenhouses in climates with more intense sunshine, a shade cloth should be added to keep the greenhouse a comfortable temperature for people.
+The fruit trees and vegetables that grow inside for most of the year are brought outside in the summer, and make a beautiful exterior display in the garden.
+If you are using a greenhouse in a hot climate, with more intense sunshine, a shade cloth should be added to keep the greenhouse a comfortable temperature for people.

 3. Year-Round Growing

 Other growers use measures to prevent overheating in the greenhouse and stick to business as usual during the summer.
 They grow a wide array of crops, hot and cool.
 Sharon, in Boulder CO, noted of her solar greenhouse: “everything is so much healthier in there compared to my outside garden.
 Believe it or not, I still have spring greens, kale and chard, growing.
 The tomatoes, peppers, and basil are great too.”
 Adding shade cloth and controlling the heat gain is critical in the greenhouse.
 A Ground to Air Heat Transfer (GAHT™) system is one way – it allows the greenhouse to store extra heat in the soil for heating in the winter.

 In hot climates, a year-round greenhouse is the only garden that’s able to grow during the summer.
-At the Judith and John’s greenhouse in Grand Junction, Colorado, the outdoor temps regularly soar above 100.
+At Judith and John’s greenhouse in Grand Junction, Colorado, the outdoor temps regularly soar above 100 degrees.
 Combined with the intense Colorado sun, many plants struggle outside.